Tools and Theories is a mandatory course in the MA Religious Studies.

 After successfully completing this course,

-students have refined their research skills, including their skills at formulating an independent research problem with only minimal supervision, and at operationalising abstract theory in the form of analytical methods that can be used to analyse concrete empirical material;
+students have refined their research skills, including their skills at formulating an independent research problem with only minimal supervision, and at operationalising abstract theory into analytical methods that can be used to analyse concrete empirical material;

 students have refined their cooperation skills, including their skills at giving and receiving good quality peer feedback;